dunnlab/phylopytho/README.md

 CW Dunn, M Howison, and F Zapata (2013) Agalma: an automated phylogenomics workflow.
 BMC Bioinformatics 14:330. http://dx.doi.org/10.1186/1471-2105-14-330

-The code presented here was derived directly from the Agalma code, and includes the following modifications:
+The treeprune code presented here was derived directly from the Agalma code, and includes the following modifications:
 - Code was update from python 2 to python 3
 - Only the code and dependencies relevant to treeprune were retained, greatly reducing dependencies
 - Code was added so that treeprune can be used as a standalone tool rather than as part of the agalma pipeline.

-### Example of treeprune analysis
+### Example treeprune analysis

 In the `phylopytho` directory within this repository, first activate the conda environment as described above, and then run:

     python treeprune.py data\gene_trees.tre pruned_trees.tre

+This will generate a set of pruned trees from an example set of trees included in the module.

+To get a full description of options run:

+    python treeprune.py -h

+## Development

-## Running tests
+### Running tests

 In the root of this repository, run: